offendingcommit/valdris/Settlements/Millbrook.md

 ### The Millworks

-Millbrook's grain mill combines traditional stone construction with [[Architect Ruins|Architect]] enhancements.
+Millbrook's grain mill combines traditional stone construction with [Architect](../Architect%20Ruins/Architect%20Ruins.md) enhancements.
 The mill wheel operates with impossible efficiency, grinding grain to exceptionally fine flour.
-The miller's family has maintained the mill for six generations, passing down secret techniques for harmonizing with its [[Architect Ruins|Architect]] components.
+The miller's family has maintained the mill for six generations, passing down secret techniques for harmonizing with its [Architect](../Architect%20Ruins/Architect%20Ruins.md) components.

 ### The Council Hall

-Built on the foundation of a small [[Architect Ruins|Architect]] structure, the Council Hall incorporates stones that seem to naturally amplify speakers' voices and create perfect acoustics for group discussions.
+Built on the foundation of a small [Architect](../Architect%20Ruins/Architect%20Ruins.md) structure, the Council Hall incorporates stones that seem to naturally amplify speakers' voices and create perfect acoustics for group discussions.
 The building also maintains a comfortable temperature year-round without any visible heating system.

 ### Clearwater Brook